 Starting with version 9.7, vCloud Director can act as an HTTP proxy server between tenants and the underlying vSphere environment.
 A Software-Defined Data Center (SDDC) encapsulates the infrastructure of an attached vCenter Server instance.
 An SDDC proxy is an access point to a component from an SDDC, for example, a vCenter Server instance, an ESXi host, or an NSX Manager instance.

 Before you create an SDDC, you must attach the target vCenter Server instance to vCloud Director.
-See Attach a vCenter Server Instance Alone or Together with an NSX Manager Instance.
+See Attach a vCenter Server Instance.

 You can create and publish SDDCs and SDDC proxies to organizations in your cloud.
 Users can use the SDDC proxies to access the underlying vSphere environment.
 Users can log in to the UI or API of the proxied components by using their vCloud Director accounts.

 SDDCs in vCloud Director remove the requirement for vCenter Server to be publically accessible.
 To control the access, you can enable and disable an SDDC in vCloud Director, and you can enable and disable an SDDC proxy.